 Nazareth is the hometown of Mary and Joseph.
-In 5 B.C., just before the birth of Christ, the Romans require them to travel to Joseph's ancestral home (he was of the lineage of King David) of Bethlehem.
+In 5 B.C., just before the birth of Christ, the Romans require them to travel to their ancestral home (they were both of the lineage of King David) of Bethlehem.
 The couple travels the roughly 80 miles (about 129 kilometers) to the city, where Christ will be ultimately born in a stable and laid in a manger (Luke 2:1 - 20).
-His birth, which occurs on or around the Feast of Trumpets (September 2 in 5 B.C.) fulfills the prophecy found in Micah 5:2 and in many other places.
-On the eighth day after he is born he is circumcised according to the law of God (Luke 2:21).
+His birth, which occurs on or around the Feast of Trumpets (September 2 in 5 B.C.) fulfills the prophecy found in Micah 5:2.
+Joseph, on the eighth day after Mary gives birth, takes the family to Jerusalem so that the Lord can be circumcised according to the law of God (Luke 2:21).

 Joseph's fears about living within Judea are confirmed when God sends him a warning in a dream.
 The family continues their travels northward to their hometown of Nazareth (Matthew 2:22 - 23).
 The city is part of Galilee, which is ruled by a another son of Herod the Great named Herod Antipas.
 This son had a slightly less violent disposition than Archelaus.

 The travels of Mary and Joseph from Egyptian territory all the way north to Nazareth is a journey of at least 106 miles (170 kilometers, see Luke 2:39 - 40)!
 Jesus spends his childhood and young adult years living in Nazareth (which fulfills the prophecy stated in Matthew 2:23).
 After the death of his step-father sometime between his 12th and 30th birthday, he continues to live in the city until he journeys to Capernaum to begin his public ministry.